-The League supports federally-provided farm credit, but believes the federal government should be the lender of last resort.
-The League position does not address supply controls, capping payments to farmers, protecting farm income or any particular commodity program.
+The League supports federally provided farm credit but believes the federal government should be the lender of last resort.
+The League position does not address supply controls, capping payments to farmers, protecting farm income, or any particular commodity program.
 It supports the conservation reserve program and opposes the removal of lands prematurely from the conservation reserve.

-In 1989, the League opposed federal legislation that would have preempted stricter state laws on the regulation of pesticides.
+In 1989, the League opposed legislation that would have preempted stricter state laws on the regulation of pesticides.
 In 1990, it urged the House to pass a farm bill that would protect land and water resources, reduce the use of toxic chemicals, and target research and technical assistance to developing environmentally sound agriculture practices.
 The League called for measures to strengthen conservation provisions, continue the conservation reserve, and permit retention of base payments and deficiency payments when farmers file and implement an approved plan for farming with environmentally beneficial practices.
 The League also called for national standards of organic production and opposed the export of pesticides that are illegal in the United States.
-In 1988-1991, the LWVEF worked with Public Voice for Food and Health Policy and state and local Leagues on a citizen education project on agricultural issues, including pesticide residues in food and water, sustainable agriculture, and research and technology.
+In 1988-1991, LWVEF worked with Public Voice for Food and Health Policy and state and local Leagues on a citizen education project on agricultural issues, including pesticide residues in food and water, sustainable agriculture, and research and technology.

 At Convention 2012, delegates voted to review and update the LWV Agriculture position.
 A study committee was appointed and in 2014, Leagues reached member agreement on a new position which was announced in May 2014.
+As part of that study, League members were unable to reach a consensus on Genetically Modified Organisms (GMOs).